renatabiniek/moodbox/README.md

   The colour palette consists of calm colors that compliment each other and evoke mindful mood throughout the site.
 The goal was to create a minimal relaxed look.
   The final combination was chosen based on colours used in chromotherapy, that can help with anxiety, depression and stress, inspired by [this article](https://www.medicinenet.com/which_color_light_helps_anxiety/article.htm).
 The specific shades were derived from the home page image colours using [Eye Dropper](https://eyedropper.org/) and the remaining ones were added to the scheme using the colour scheme generator [Coolors](https://coolors.co/).
-  In additon black and white was used for text on buttons, for best contrast.
+  In addition, black and white was used for text on buttons, for best contrast.

   The colour combinations have been checked and improved for accessibility using [Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/).